Joseph Campbell: Sarah Lawrence College

 In 1934, Campbell accepted a position as Professor of Literature at Sarah Lawrence College in Yonkers, New York.
 In 1938, he married one of his former students, the dancer-choreographer Jean Erdman.
 For most of their 49 years of marriage they shared a two-room apartment in Greenwich Village in New York City.
 In the 1980s they also purchased an apartment in Honolulu and divided their time between the two cities.
 They did not have any children.

 Early in World War II, Campbell attended a lecture by the Indologist Heinrich Zimmer; the two men became good friends.
 After Zimmer's death, Campbell was given the task of editing and posthumously publishing Zimmer's papers, which he would do over the following decade.

-In 1955–1956, as the last volume of Zimmer's posthumous (The Art of Indian Asia, Its Mythology and Transformations) was finally about to be published, Campbell took a sabbatical from Sarah Lawrence College and traveled, for the first time, to Asia.
+In 1955–1956, as the last volume of Zimmer's posthumous treatise, The Art of Indian Asia, Its Mythology and Transformations, was finally about to be published, Campbell took a sabbatical from Sarah Lawrence College and traveled, for the first time, to Asia.
 He spent six months in southern Asia (mostly India) and another six in East Asia (mostly Japan).
 This year had a profound influence on his thinking about Asian religion and myth, and also on the necessity for teaching comparative mythology to a larger, non-academic audience.

 In 1972, Campbell retired from Sarah Lawrence College, after having taught there for 38 years.

 Later life and death

 Campbell attended a Grateful Dead concert in 1986, and marveled that "Everyone has just lost themselves in everybody else here!"
-With the Grateful Dead, Campbell put on a conference called "Ritual and Rapture from Dionysus to the Grateful Dead".
+With Grateful Dead, Campbell put on a conference called "Ritual and Rapture from Dionysus to the Grateful Dead".

 Campbell died at his home in Honolulu, Hawaii, on October 30, 1987, from complications of esophageal cancer.
 Before his death he had completed filming the series of interviews with Bill Moyers that aired the following spring as The Power of Myth.
 He is buried in O'ahu Cemetery, Honolulu.